ebi-gene-expression-group/atlas-web-bulk/README.md

 Again, this step will take a few minutes.

 ### Tomcat
 Copy the Tomcat credentials file to the container.
-The `admin` role is used to access several admin endpoints in Single Cell Expression Atlas (e.g. `/admin/experiments/help`).
+The `admin` role is used to access several admin endpoints in Bulk Expression Atlas (e.g. `/admin/experiments/help`).
 Tomcat’s `conf` directory is persisted as a volume so that we need to do this only once:
 ```bash
 docker cp tomcat-users.xml gxa-tomcat:/usr/local/tomcat/conf